core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Unless exchanges in a group rely only on unicast messages, Group OSCORE cannot be used with reliable transport.
 Thus, unless only unicast messages are sent in the group, it cannot be defined that only messages with sequence numbers that are equal to the previous sequence number + 1 are accepted.

-The processing of response messages described in {{ssec-verify-response}} also ensures that a client accepts a single valid response to a given request from each replying server, unless CoAP observation is used.
+Consistently with what defined in Section 2.2.1 of {{I-D.dijk-core-groupcomm-bis}}, the processing of response messages described in {{ssec-verify-response}} of this specification also ensures that a client accepts a single valid response to a given request from each replying server, unless CoAP observation is used.

 ## Client Aliveness {#ssec-client-aliveness}